What is an employee perk?

 Helps with employee engagement.
-Nowadays, it’s easy to get an idea of how much employee’s are worth, so, what can you offer?
+Nowadays, it’s easy to get an idea of how much employees are worth, so, what can you offer?
 They’re on the lookout for the three things they care about: career, community, and cause.
-This is a major factor in choosing the right career home for them in the long run, and a carefully chosen perk is a great way in fulfilling this need.
+This is a major factor in choosing the right career home for them in the long run, and a carefully chosen perk is a great way to fulfilling this need.

 Reinforces & strengthens the company’s purpose, values, and culture.
 They should reinforce values that reflect what matters most in your company.
-For example, if you’re a health company, you can offer wellness benefits; or if you have an “Always learning” value, strengthen it by investing in a books program, an annual conference budget, or bring experts to the office to have workshops to help employees learn and grow.
+For example, if you’re a health company, you can offer wellness benefits; or if you have an “Always learning” value, strengthen it by investing in a books program, an annual conference budget, or bringing experts to the office to have workshops to help employees learn and grow.